-The city is the capital of the Upper Silesia region, famous for many coal mines and heavy industry but nowadays is especially proud of its modern and innovative industry, like IT companies and startups.
+The city is the capital of the Upper Silesia region, historically famous for many coal mines and heavy industry but now a leading Polish city in the terms of modern and innovative industries such as IT companies and startups.
 This short film is an illustration of Katowice's fast development and its new face.
 We encourage everyone interested in visiting Katowice to check out the city's website.

-Also, the location of Katowice is no accident.
+Also, the location of this city is no accident.
 It is well connected, with 3 airports less than 100 km away and some of the biggest national roads and train lines running through it.
-It is additionally equipped with great public transport - buses or streetcars and car, scooter or electric scooter rental systems.
+Katowice is additionally equipped with great public transport - buses or streetcars and car, scooter or electric scooter rental systems.

 View of the city.
 Source: Babulashotsdron

 Where are we going to meet?